andreas-ka/show-your-keyboard/README.md

 - Click New in the Heroku dashboard and select ”Create new app.”
 - Write a name for the app and choose your region and click ”Create App.”
 - In the settings tab for the new application, created one Config name PORT and has a value of 8000
-- Two build pack scripts were added: Python and Nodejs (in that order)
 - Connect your Heroku with your GitHub account and the repository you are working on
 - Then at the bottom, you can do a manual deployment or set it to automatic deployment to deploy every time your repo is updated.
 ![Screenshot]